Meta Software Engineer Interview (questions, process, prep)

 • After the Technical phone screen, the interviewers you've talked to have 24h to submit their ratings and notes to the internal system.
 Your recruiter then reviews the feedback, and decides to move you to the onsite interview or not depending on how well you've done.

-• After the Onsite, the four to six interviewers will make a recommendation on hiring you or not and the recruiter compiles your "packet" (interview feedback, resume, referrals, etc.) If they think you can get the job, they will present your case at the next candidate review meeting.
+• After the Onsite/Full Loop, the interviewers will make a recommendation on hiring you or not and the recruiter compiles your "packet" (interview feedback, resume, referrals, etc.) If they think you can get the job, they will present your case at the next candidate review meeting.

 • Candidate review meetings are used to assess all candidates who have recently finished their interview loops and are close to getting an offer.
 Your packet will be analyzed and possible concerns will be discussed.
 Your interviewers are invited to join your candidate review meeting, but will usually only attend if there's a strong disagreement in the grades you received (e.g. 2 no hires, 2 hires).
 If after discussions the team still can't agree whether you should get an offer or not, you might be asked to do a follow up interview to settle the debate.
 At the end of the candidate review meeting, a hire / no hire recommendation is made for consideration by the hiring committee.